ungive/discord-music-presence/PRIVACY.md

 in accordance with their privacy policies
 (see the following sections).

-### Reporting undetected media players
+### Submitting detected media players

-The user also has the option to report when a Media Player is not detected, by clicking on "My media player is not detected" in the "Help" menu of the Software.
+The user also has the option to submit detected media players that are not supported by the Software yet, by clicking on "Submit detected media players" in the "Help" menu of the Software.
 This will open a [new issue on GitHub](
     https://github.com/ungive/discord-music-presence/issues/new)
 that is filled out with the following information ("Report Information"):

+* The version of the application
 * The user's operating system
 * Which media players the user has used to play media with since the installation of the Software.
   This includes the name of the application and a unique identifier, that is specific to the operating system on which the Software is running:
-  * On Windows and Linux: The executable name
+  * On Windows: The executable name or a generated unique identifier
-  * On Mac: The bundle identifier
+  * On Mac: The bundle identifier of the app
+  * On Linux: A unique identifier chosen by the application developer

+Websites are never included in the Report Information, even when media is detected there, in order to protect the user's privacy.

 ## How is the data being used and shared?